DSM Tool Window

 This tool window becomes available after performing DSM analysis.

-Make sure that DSM Analysis plugin is installed and enabled.
+Make sure that Dependency Structure Matrix plugin is installed and enabled.
 Refer to the Plugins page of the Settings dialog.

 Here you can see the typical matrix view.